benknoble/plink/README.md

 _plink_ _$infname_, _$outfname_

 Implements the Plink specification, transforming the file named `infname` to `outfname`.
-Hands for STDIN and STDOUT are accepted, though STDIN has the side-effect that the Makefile rules now depend on the literal file `STDIN`.
+Handles for STDIN and STDOUT are accepted, though STDIN has the side-effect that the Makefile rules now depend on the literal file `STDIN`.
 Similarly, STDOUT breaks the rule to make the generated Makefile.